apache/reef/website/src/site/markdown/tang.md

 The first step in using Tang is to get a handle to a Tang object by calling "Tang.Factory.getTang()".
 Having obtained a handle, we run through each of the phases of a Tang injection:

-   * We use `ConfigurationBuilder` objects to tell Tang about the class hierarchy that it will be using to inject objects and (in later examples) to register the contents of configuration files, override default configuration values, and to set default implementations of classes.  `ConfigurationBuilder` and `ConfigurationModuleBuider` export similar API's.
-The difference is that `ConfigurationBuilder` produces `Configuration` objects directly, and is designed to be used at runtime.  `ConfigurationModuleBuilder` is desgined to produce data structures that will be generated and analyzed during the build, and at class load time.
+   * We use `ConfigurationBuilder` objects to tell Tang about the class hierarchy that it will be using to inject objects and (in later examples) to register the contents of configuration files, override default configuration values, and to set default implementations of classes.  `ConfigurationBuilder` and `ConfigurationModuleBuilder` export similar API's.
+The difference is that `ConfigurationBuilder` produces `Configuration` objects directly, and is designed to be used at runtime.  `ConfigurationModuleBuilder` is designed to produce data structures that will be generated and analyzed during the build, and at class load time.
    * `bindNamedParameter()` overrides the default value of Timer.Sleep, setting it to 5.
-Tang inteprets the 5 as a string, but allows instances of Number to be passed in as syntactic sugar.
+Tang interprets the 5 as a string, but allows instances of Number to be passed in as syntactic sugar.
    * We call `.build()` on the `ConfigurationBuilder`, creating an immutable `Configuration` object.
 At this point, Tang ensures that all of the classes it has encountered so far are consistent with each other, and that they are suitable for injection.
 When Tang encounters conflicting classes or configuration files, it throws a `BindException` to indicate that the problem is due to configuration issues.
 Note that `ConfigurationBuilder` and `Configuration` do not determine whether or not a particular injection will succeed; that is the business of the _Injector_.
    * To obtain an instance of Injector, we pass our Configuration object into `tang.newInjector()`.
    * `injector.isInjectable(Timer.class)` checks to see if Timer is injectable without actually performing an injection or running application code.
 (Note that, in this example, the Java classloader may have run application code.
 For more information, see the advanced tutorials on cross-language injections and securely building configurations for untrusted code.)